date_range February 29 & March 1

 Complete beginners are not only welcome, but expected!
 Learn as you go with our intro workshops & mentors.

 Hacks Academy is for you, too!
 We welcome (and have prizes for) absolute beginners, experts, & everyone in between.

 Nope!
 You’ll have an opportunity to meet fellow hackers and make teams of up to 5—find some new friends, bring yours, or work alone.

+You will need to sign a permission form that will be emailed to you.
 Plan to bring a student ID, computer (any kind), chargers, anything for your project (e.g. hardware), toiletries, a water bottle, & a sleeping bag (if you plan on sleeping).
-Also remember to bring a reasonable amount of money, since you'll have access to food trucks.

 Hacks Academy is organized by Gilmour Academy, partnered with Execute Big, a non-profit organization dedicated to running programs like this.
 It is fully supervised by adult chaperones, faculty, and student organizers.

 Execute Big is a student-run non-profit organization under Hack Club that helps educational institutions run innovative, purpose-driven events impacting their local communities.

 Want to sponsor Hacks Academy?

 Let us know ›

 Can't wait for the hackathon?
 We know the feeling!
 Here are some languages/programs you can explore to prepare for